Cryptodog/cryptodog/README.md

 * Remove superfluous browser-specific code.

+    Marked for removal:
+      * chrome.js
+      * manifest.json
+      * firstRun.html
+      * css/firstRun.css
+      * img/firstRun/*

 * Remove Facebook support.

+    People have complained that FB integration doesn't work anymore, and it's too much difficulty to main with little payoff.

 * Add support for capital letters in nicknames.

+    Need to make sure this doesn't mess up any XMPP stuff first.

 * Change code and UI references from "cryptocat" to "cryptodog".